Gelder Kunz, Dora van

 ‘Therapeutic touch’ is now taught in about eighty colleges and universities in the U.S., and in more than seventy countries.

 Kunz always used her skills to help people.
 For example, she often helped doctors with complicated medical cases, in particular aiding in diagnosis.
 She was also able predict some illness as many as eighteen months before symptoms manifested themselves.
-You will see some examples in the observations.
+You will see some examples in the observations and the film.

 Christmas of the Angels, 1962.